WGUNDERWOOD/dirichlet-problem-local-martingales/README.md

 # dirichlet-problem-local-martingales

-A Python notebook demonstrating the connections between the Dirichlet problem and local martingales.
+Python code for demonstrating the connections between the Dirichlet problem and local martingales.